 Things to do in Penzance

-Take a stroll along Chapel Street, home to a number of characteristic pubs and antique shops.
-Amongst the row of 18th century houses, look out for number 25 where Maria Branwell, mother of Charlotte, Anne and Emily Bronte once lived and have a drink at the ancient Admiral Benbow Inn, which features in the first few pages of the famous seafaring novel Treasure Island.
+- Take a stroll along Chapel Street, home to a number of characteristic pubs and trendy shops.
+Amongst the row of 18th century houses, look out for number 25 where Maria Branwell, mother of Charlotte, Anne and Emily Bronte once lived and have a drink at the ancient Admiral Benbow Inn, which features in the first few pages of the famous seafaring novel Treasure Island

-For a quintessential Cornish moment, take a walk along the promenade, grab some fish and chips from the Captain Fish Bar, sit on the seafront and enjoy the spectacular view out across the bay.
+- For a quintessential Cornish moment, take a walk along the promenade, grab some fish and chips, sit on the seafront and enjoy the spectacular view out across the bay

-Have a plunge in the art deco jubilee swimming pool located on the only promenade in Cornwall which looks out Mount’s Bay.
-Constructed in the 1930s, the nostalgic design harks back to more gracious times, but also uses 21st century technology to pipe warm water from beneath the ground to heat a section, letting you swim all year round.
+- Have a plunge in the art deco Jubilee Pool located on the only promenade in Cornwall which looks out across Mount’s Bay.
+Constructed in the 1930s, the nostalgic lido design harks back to more gracious times, but also uses 21st century technology to pipe warm water from beneath the ground to heat a section, letting you swim all year round.

 Spacious disabled toilet with hoist and trolley for disabled people and those with profound and multiple learning disabilities can be found at Poppies Community Café and Gallery, Knights Yard, Belgravia Street, Penzance.